Bentley Takes Survey Partnership with Gallup to National Stage

 Americans’ shifting views on corporate activism was a key topic, and the panelists agreed that listening, knowledge and authenticity should inform if and how a company speaks out.
 DeCourcey shared his approach to DEI, an issue that a majority of Americans do want to hear about, according to the survey findings.

-“Part of it is defining consensus, and you don’t get that by not listening,” said DeCourcey, who noted that the U.S. Chamber’s members range from small businesses to global corporations.
+“Part of it is to find consensus, and you don’t get that by not listening,” said DeCourcey, who noted that the U.S. Chamber’s members range from small businesses to global corporations.
 “We listen to the companies and figure out not only what their needs are but what are the needs of the people they’re trying to help.
 One of the biggest challenges is how you get it from large companies — like Citi and Hologic — to smaller businesses because they’re the other half of the workforce.
 They’re small, but collectively they’re big.”

 When Chrite asked whether recent moves by some major companies to step back from DEI commitments reflected a growing trend, McHale challenged the idea.